NathanielWroblewski/blog/_posts/2014-04-02-creating-pipelines-with-state-machine.md

 end
 ```

-Now, our user will behave as if t\he following were true:
+Now, our user will behave as if the following were true:

 ```rb
 class User < ActiveRecord::Base